Bedroom 2Zip and link

 This gorgeous thatched cottage dates back over 200 years and used to be home to the district nurse.
-As soon as you step through the door you will be met with a wealth of original features including traditional cottage stairs, low lintels/beams and quirky sloping floors; all enhancing the cottage's charm and appeal.
-The fabulous ornamental inglenook fireplace in the sitting-room is such a special feature.
-Tucked away behind a wooden door, the stairs lead to the main bedroom, with a king-size double bed, and second bedroom, with a 'zip and link' which can be turned into a king-size double bed or twin beds.
+As soon as you step through the door you will be met with a wealth of original features, including traditional cottage stairs, low lintels/beams and quirky sloping floors; all enhancing the cottage's charm and appeal.
+The fabulous ornamental Inglenook fireplace in the sitting-room, is such a special feature.
+Tucked away behind a wooden door, the stairs lead to the main bedroom, with a king-size double bed and second bedroom, with a 'zip and link' which can be turned into either a king-size double bed or twin beds.
 The sheltered courtyard garden is a tranquil sun-trap, fully enclosed to keep children and dogs safe.

-Beehive Cottage is an excellent base from which to explore this wonderful part of Dorset with no shortage of places to visit.
-The Jurassic Coast starts at Old Harry Rocks on the Isle of Purbeck, all you need to do is park at Studland beach and a leisurely hour's walk will take you there, passing the Bankes Arms on the way, well worth a brief, or not so brief, stop.
-Further along this magnificent coastline are Lulworth Cove and Durdle Door, coasteering trips are available if you wish to see the cliffs from the water.
-Children will delight in the Dinosaur Museum at Dorchester, or also nearby is Monkey World and the Bovington Tank Museum.
+Beehive Cottage is an excellent base from which to explore this wonderful part of Dorset, with no shortage of places to visit.
+The Jurassic Coast starts at Old Harry Rocks on the Isle of Purbeck, all you need to do is park at Studland beach and a leisurely hour's walk will take you there, passing the Bankes Arms on the way, well worth a brief or not so brief, stop.
+Further along this magnificent coastline are Lulworth Cove and Durdle Door - coasteering trips are available if you wish to see the cliffs from the water.
+Children will delight in the Dinosaur Museum at Dorchester or nearby Monkey World and Bovington Tank Museum.

 Step to Sitting-room with TV/DVD player, ornamental inglenook fireplace and wood-burner effect gas stove